datastax/dsbulk/manual/settings.md

 #### --codec.binary<br />--dsbulk.codec.binary _&lt;string&gt;_

 Strategy to use when converting binary data to strings.
-Only applicable when unloading columns of CQL type `blob`, and only if the connector in use requires stringification.
+Only applicable when unloading columns of CQL type `blob`, or columns of geometry types, if the value of `codec.geo` is `WKB`; and only if the connector in use requires stringification.
 Valid values are:

 - BASE64: Encode the binary data into a Base-64 string.
 This is the default strategy.
 - HEX: Encode the binary data as CQL blob literals.
 CQL blob literals follow the general syntax: `0[xX][0-9a-fA-F]+`, that is, `0x` followed by hexadecimal characters, for example: `0xcafebabe`.
 This format produces lengthier strings than BASE64, but is also the only format compatible with CQLSH.